FERC vs. Powhatan Energy Fund, LLC Documentary

 Canizares, Elizabeth: She was an attorney with the FERC Office of Enforcement who worked alongside Steve Tabackman and Sam Backfield.
 In November 2019, she left FERC to work for the Securities and Exchange Commission.

 Danly, James: He was an attorney at Skadden, Arps, Slate, Meagher & Flom LLP who has represented Alan Chen, HEEP Fund, and CU Fund.
-He then became general counsel and Chairman of FERC.
-He’s now a Commissioner of FERC.
+He then became general counsel, Chairman, and Commissioner of FERC.
+He is now a partner at Skadden, Arps, Meagher & Flom LLP.

 Estes, John: He is an attorney who worked alongside Julianna Brint at Skadden, Arps, Slate, Meagher & Flom LLP who represented Alan Chen, HEEP Fund, and CU Fund.
 Both he and Juliana are now at Jenner & Block LLP.

 Gasteiger, Larry: From August 2009 to August 2014, he was the Deputy Director of the Office of Enforcement and served under Mr. Norman Bay.
 When Mr. Bay become a Commissioner, he served as his Chief of Staff.
 After this site was made public, Mr. Gasteiger seemed to defend FERC’s Enforcement practices when he said “As we know transparency can be generally a good thing.
 Unless you’re the subject of the transparency and then it becomes an issue.”
 In 2016, Gasteiger left the Commission to join PSEG, a utility company.
-He subsequently left PSEG to work for WIRES.
+He subsequently left PSEG to work for WIRES as its Executive Director.

 Hagan, Daniel: He is an attorney at White & Case who represented Powhatan near the onset of this investigation.
 Powhatan saved notes, invoices, and/or communications related to his work.